-You agree that BladeLaw's liability to you shall be limited to £2,000,000 (in line with the limitation of our insurance coverage).
-This limit shall not exclude liability for death or personal injury or for any other risk where such limitation of liability would be unlawful.
-BladeLaw's professional liabilities are underwritten by W. R. Berkley UK Ltd of 34 Lime Street, London EC3M 7AT.
+You agree that BladeLaw’s liability to you shall be limited to £2,000,000 (in line with the limitation of our insurance coverage).
+Also, BladeLaw shall not be liable for malicious or fraudulent emails purportedly coming from the firm, and it is your responsibility to ensure that any emails apparently coming from the firm are genuine before relying on anything contained within them.
+These limitations shall not exclude liability for death or personal injury or for any other risk where such limitation of liability would be unlawful.
+BladeLaw’s professional liabilities are underwritten by Endurance Worldwide Insurance Ltd of 2 Minster Court, Mincing Lane, 1st Floor, London EC3R 7BB.

 You must be aware that it is possible for emails to be forged.
 You must therefore take responsibility for checking that any email which appears to come from BladeLaw really does.
 For example, you should speak to us on the telephone before relying on any critical advice received by email.

 Notice of Right to Cancel

 You have the right to cancel this retainer within 14 days without giving any reason.
 To exercise the right to cancel, you must inform BladeLaw in writing of your decision to cancel by a clear statement.
 To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel before the cancellation period has expired.
 If you cancel this contract, we will reimburse to you all payments received from you.
 We will make the reimbursement without undue delay, and not later than 14 days after the day on which we are informed about your decision to cancel this contract.
 If you requested to begin the performance of services during the cancellation period, you shall pay us an amount which is in proportion to what has been performed until you have communicated us your cancellation, in comparison with the full coverage of the retainer.

 Storage of Personal and Other Data